PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Method

-\paragraph{\texttt{P}robabilistic \texttt{C}oreset (\texttt{PCoreSet}) selection.} In this work, we interpret the \textit{structured prediction bias}es of teacher models as an \textit{inductive bias} in the ActiveKD setting.
-During KD, the student model has access to labeled data and therefore does not merely mimic the teacher's outputs, but learns from them under supervision.
-As a result, the teacher's prediction structure acts as a prior that shapes the student's hypothesis space.
-Our key insight is that when KD is effective (with bounded error $\epsilon$), the student inherits the teacher's clustered structure in the probability space (\Cref{prop:bias-propagation}).
+\paragraph{Motivation.} During KD, the student model leverages both labeled data and teacher guidance, learning to generalize rather than merely mimicking teacher outputs.
+As a result, the \textbf{prediction structure of the teacher acts as a prior} that shapes the hypothesis space of the student.
+Our key insight is that when KD is effective (with bounded error $\epsilon$), the student inherits the clustered structure of teacher in the probability space (\Cref{prop:bias-propagation}).
 Samples that deviate from this structure are particularly informative, as they fall outside regions captured by the \textit{inductive bias}.
-Rather than discarding this structure, we leverage it to guide active learning---selecting samples that challenge the current bias and expand the student's predictive capacity.
+Rather than discarding this structure, we \textbf{leverage it to guide active learning}: selecting samples that deviate from the established structure and expand the student's predictive capacity.